cyneck/cs422_hw/assignment9-Xingli-Li/homework9.md

 Answer:

 ```
-The leader algorithm requires only a single scan of the data and is thus more computationally efficient since each object is compared to the final set of centroids at most once.
-Although the leader algorithm is order dependent, for a fixed ordering of the objects, it always produces the same set of clusters.
+The leader algorithm only needs to traverse the data once, and each object is compared with the final centroid set at most once, which is more computationally efficient.
+Although the leader algorithm is order dependent, it does not affect the centroids of the final clusters, it always produces the same set of clusters.
-However, unlike K-means, it is not possible to set the number of resulting clusters for the leader algorithm, except indirectly.
-Also, the K-means algorithm almost always produces better quality clusters as measured by SSE.
+However, unlike K-means, the leader algorithm cannot set the number of resulting clusters, except indirectly.
+Additionally, the K-means algorithm produces better quality clusters as measured by SSE.
 ```

 b.
 Suggest ways in which the leader algorithm might be improved.